Protecting Consumers.

 to Fight for Rights of Nigerian Consumers

-The Institute for Consumer Rights and Product Liability Protection (ICRP) is formally unveiled to the public, with its leadership making a bold commitment to fight for the rights of Nigerian consumers across all sectors.
+Institute for Consumer Rights and Product Liability Protection (ICRP) is formally unveiled to the public, with its leadership making a bold commitment to fight for the rights of Nigerian consumers across all sectors.
 The organisation announces its mandate to pursue consumer advocacy, complaints resolution, public education, policy engagement, and litigation—positioning itself as an independent and non-partisan voice for every Nigerian consumer in the marketplace.

 FILE A COMPLAINT